sul-dlss-labs/ld4p-rdf-to-blazegraph/README.md

 ./blazegraph_load_rdf.sh ${bg_sparql_uri} ${rdf_data_path} > $log_file 2>&1 &
 ```

-The conversion runs in the background.
+The RDF loader runs in the background.
 To check that it's working, quickly tail the
 log file or count the records processed:
 ```
 grep -c 'Uploading' $log_file
 tail -f $log_file # tailing the log consumes some IO and CPU
 ```
-To troubleshoot the conversion, check that the configuration data from the shared_configs is
+To troubleshoot the loader, check that the input parameters are correct and ensure
-correct in `~/ld4p-rdf-to-blazegraph-config/config/` and that these files are up to date.
-Also check that those files have been copied into `~/ld4p-rdf-to-blazegraph/shared/config/`.
+that the blazegraph namespace is available for loading data.

-Running the conversions can take some time.
-It's a good idea to run them using a gnu-screen
+Running the loader can take some time.
+It's a good idea to run it using a gnu-screen
 session to leave it running and come back to it later after disconnecting.
 Using gnu-screen
 is fairly simple once you get to know it a little.
 To start it:
 ```